 A solid computer that comes with programs you can use without having to buy more.
 Programs that allow you to create and edit movies, music, and documents.
 It’s that old saying,” you get what you pay for.”
 A Mac pretty much gives you everything you need to start and run your business.
 You have to remember, the equipment you use establishes the foundation for your business.

 Don’t buy your Mac at Best Buy, go to Apple.
 If you see Best Buy has it cheaper, Apple can price match.
-Bonus: If your business needs is going to need more than one Apple device look into Apple’s business program.
-Apple has sales guys who only deal with business owners (small and large) and has basically what can be described as a loyatly program for buying at Apple.
-Also know that Apple is not commission based so you don’t have to worry about them trying to upsell you just so they can get a bonus – no comission as its about the customer experience.Investing in the right equipment for running your business Click To Tweet
+Bonus: If your business needs are going to need more than one Apple device look into Apple’s business program.
+Apple has sales guys who only deal with business owners (small and large) and has basically what can be described as a loyalty program for buying at Apple.
+Also, know that Apple is not commission based so you don’t have to worry about them trying to upsell you just so they can get a bonus – no commission as it’s about the customer experience.Investing in the right equipment for running your business Click To Tweet

 What I love (and yes this is an Apple moment) is if you get an iPhone at the Apple Store using the Apple iPhone upgrade program you can get an upgrade every year if you want.

 What does that look like?
 I had an iPhone 6s Plus last year.
 Great phone!
 Best iPhone I ever had.
 I was on the S-curve (the second model of iPhones) every 2 years because of contracts.
 Then the iPhone 7 Plus came out with a better camera (I always go for the camera).
 I did the math on what I pay each month for the phone (everything is on that leasing/renting payment plan) and it was going to cost me about $2 more every month to have a faster phone with a better camera.

 Fact, I am running a business and it requires photos and video.
 My stuff needs to be high quality and that is why I went with the upgrade.
 Again, you can go with any smartphone that works for you just make sure you have a good camera and plenty of storage.